kevincwu0/cnn-image-classification/README.md

 Adit Deshpande, 2016, The 9 Deep Learning Papers You Need To Know About (Understanding CNNs Part 3) - https://adeshpande3.github.io/adeshpande3.github.io/The-9-Deep-Learning-Papers-You-Need-To-Know-About.html
 - Nine different CNNs overview and study further
 - Lots of value and how they structured their CNNs and help with architecture, architecture challenge get to the best possible design and performance.

+- Softmax and Cross-Entropy
+  - Convolutional Neural Network -> Pops out probability for dogs (0.95) and cat (0.05), after training conducted
+  - How can these two values add up to one?
+As far as we know how'd do they know
+  - Traditionally they won't, but applying Softmax function we can bring these values between 0 and 1
+  - Softmax squashes a k-dimension vector, brings it to be between 0 and 1 and add up to 1, possible due to summation
+  - Makes sense to introduce Softmax to CNN (weird 80% for dogs, and 45% for cats)
+  - Softmax comes hand-in-hand with Cross Entropy function
+  - What is the Cross Entropy Function?
+    - Mean square error function (cost function in ANN, MSE minimize it is the goal)
+    - We can still use MSE but Cross Entropy Function is Better in CNN
+    - Called the Loss Function (vs. Cost Function)
+    - Loss function we want to minimize to maximize performance of network
+  - Example of how Cross-Entropy & Softmax
+    - Dog 0.9 Cat 0.1 => H(p,q) = -∑ p(x)logq(x) cross entropy
+  - Example
+    - NN1 NN2
+    - Pass image of dog  NN1 (0.9), NN2 (0.6)
+    - Pass image of cat  NN1 (0.1), NN2 (0.3)
+    - Pass image of dog  NN1 (0.4), NN2 (0.1)
+  - Classification Error
+    - Did you get it right or not regardless of probability?
+    - Not a good measure, especially for backpropagation
+    - 0.33 vs 0.33
+  - Mean Squared Error
+    - 0.25 vs 0.71 e.g.
+    - more accurate
+  - Cross Entropy
+    - 0.38 vs 1.06 e.g.
+  - Why Cross Entropy > Mean Squared Error
+    - Not just about numbers
+    - For instance, very start of backpropagation your output is very low, gradient is very low, hard for neural network to adjust the weights
+    - Versus Cross Entropy with logarithm helps out
+    - Intuitive approach: You want an outcome of 1, but right now 0.000001 and improve next to 0.001, squared error didn't improve that much; but looking at Cross Entropy you will see have improved network significant from one millionth to thousandths, in relative terms big improvement.
+Cross Entropy helps NN to get to the optimal state.
+    - Cross Entropy only the preferred method for classification; regression better for MSe
+    - Geofrey Hinton Softmax and Cross-Entropy
+    - Cross Entropy tailored for Classification and CNN and comes hand-in-hand with Softmax
+  - Rob DiPietro, 2016, A Friendly Introduction to Cross-Entropy Loss https://rdipietro.github.io/friendly-intro-to-cross-entropy-loss/
+  - Peter Roelants, 2016, How to implement a neural network Intermezzo 2 - https://peterroelants.github.io/posts/neural_network_implementation_intermezzo02/ Inter